Jorge Avila-Torrez

-Jorge Avila-Torrez (born August 18, 1988) is an American serial killer and rapist, known for a double murder of two girls in his hometown of Zion, Illinois.
-He was later connected to the crime via DNA evidence after having already been convicted of a slaying at Joint Base Myer–Henderson Hall, as well as other sexually-motivated crimes.
+Jorge Avila-Torrez (born August 18, 1988) is an American serial killer and rapist.
+A resident of Zion, Illinois, Avila-Torrez murdered two girls who lived in his neighborhood in 2005 and later murdered a female Petty officer in 2009 at Joint Base Myer–Henderson Hall.
+He was sentenced to death by the federal government for that crime as well as receiving a 100-year sentence for the Illinois murders.
+On December 23, 2024, Avila-Torrez's death sentence was commuted to life without parole by President Joe Biden.

-Hobbs/Tobias murders
+Murders

-Eight-year-old Laura Hobbs and nine-year-old Krystal Tobias went out to play on their bicycles but failed to return by nightfall on Mother's Day in May 2005.
+Eight-year-old Laura Hobbs and nine-year-old Krystal Tobias went out to play on their bicycles but failed to return by nightfall on Mother's Day, May 8, 2005.
 Their families, police, and volunteers searched for the girls all night, but to no avail.
 The girls bodies were found the following day by Hobbs's father, Jerry.
 Both girls had suffered fatal stab wounds to their necks and faces.
 In addition, they were sexually assaulted.

 Authorities immediately focused on Jerry Hobbs, as he was an ex-convict.
 Hobbs had moved to the city in the summer of 2005 from Texas to reconcile with his girlfriend and three children following an incident where he chased off a man with a chainsaw.
 Police arrested him for possession of a knife, and after a lengthy interrogation, he confessed to the murders.

 Hobbs spent the following five years in a Lake County jail awaiting trial, despite his defense team and a private laboratory finding that semen samples taken from Laura's body did not match Jerry in 2008.

-Then 16-year-old Jorge Avila-Torrez lived in the neighborhood and was acquainted with the girls, as he was friends with Krystal's older half-brother.

 Virginia crimes

-Murder of Amanda Snell

 Not long after the double murder, Avila-Torrez joined the Marines.
 He was stationed at Joint Base Myer–Henderson Hall in Arlington County, Virginia.
 In 2009, he attacked 20-year-old Navy Petty Officer 2nd Class Amanda Jean Snell, a Naval Military Intelligence specialist, strangling her to death in the barracks area.
 He escaped detection for the murder until he was apprehended for later crimes.